Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity: Reducing from k -Dimensionality to Block Diagonality

 then there exists a Clifford circuit $\widetilde{C}$ such that $\widetilde{C} U \widetilde{C}^\dagger$ is $(a^\prime, b^\prime, \eps)$-approximately block diagonal for some $a',b' \geq 0$ with $a^\prime + b^\prime \leq a+b$.
 Moreover, $\widetilde{C}$ can be constructed in time $O(nk^2)$. \end{restatable}

 To prove this lemma, we require two results about subspaces of symplectic vector spaces.
 The first is a semi-folklore decomposition procedure.
 Specifically, given subspaces $T \subseteq S \subseteq \F_2^{2n}$, one can efficiently find a basis for $T$ split into symplectic and isotropic parts, and extend this to a basis for $S$ such that the basis of $T$ is contained in that of $S$.
-This result generalizes \cite[Lemma 2]{fattal2004entanglementstabilizerformalism} and \cite[Lemma 5.1]{grewal2023improved}.
+This result generalizes the Symplectic Gram-Schmidt procedure (see e.g., \cite[Lemma 2]{fattal2004entanglementstabilizerformalism}, \cite{wilde2009logical}, and \cite[Lemma 5.1]{grewal2023improved}) to work simultaneously on two subspaces (one a subspace of the other).
 An explicit algorithm for obtaining this decomposition is somewhat subtle, and, to the best of our knowledge, does not appear in the literature, so we provide it for completeness.
 The reader may safely skip these details of the proof in \cref{sec:deferred-proof} without missing any essential ideas of our main algorithm for learning $k$-dimensional unitary channels.

 \begin{restatable}{lemma}{symplecticgramschmidt} For subspaces $T \subseteq S \subseteq \F_2^{2n}$, there exist integers $a^\prime \leq a$ and $b^\prime \leq b$, together with an integer $\ell \leq b'$, such that